 Below are some of the conditions and situations that may lead to screaming tantrums among toddlers (4).

-- Expressing frustration and stress: It is the most common cause for a toddler screaming uncontrollably.
-Toddlers often become frustrated, especially when a task or situation does not have the desired result.
-They become frustrated and resort to screaming due to a lack of skills to express their feelings.
+- Expressing frustration and stress: It is the most common cause for a toddler screaming or being uncontrollably noisy .
+Toddlers often become upset or frustrated, especially when a task or situation does not have the desired result.
+They become frustrated and resort to screaming or yelling due to a lack of skills to express their feelings.
 Some toddlers scream due to mental or physical stress, which may occur due to various reasons, including hunger, tiredness, illness, and pain.

 - Inability to verbalize: Toddlers have an inadequate vocabulary and often do not know how to put their emotions into words.
 The toddler may also be unaware that it is socially appropriate to express emotions through words rather than scream.
-Screaming usually gets them immediate attention, so they find it the best alternative.
+They also quickly learn that screaming gets them immediate attention.

 - Testing out efficacy: A toddler may repeatedly scream for attention and check how far it can work to get them what they need.
 This may be more common when the toddler was denied something in the past and managed to attain it by repeatedly screaming at a caregiver.